cmdada/Trans-Duckyscript/README.md

 # Trans-Duckyscript
-A collection of duckyscript programs to install and run hyfetch on a target machine
+A collection of duckyscript programs to install and run hyfetch on a target machine (imo the chromeos dev mode script is the best)

 # Instructions:
  - Have a capable Usb Rubber Ducky or equivalent (I use a pi pico)